Communications Workers of America v. Beck: Critiques of the Beck ruling

 Third, some legal scholars have criticized the ruling for not establishing a right which can be successfully exercised in the real world.
 The Supreme Court itself recognized in Abood that implementing its limitations on agency fees would be difficult to administer, and in dicta suggested that further rulings would clarify its thinking.
 But the Beck decision did not provide this clarification.
 The ruling did not address whether or how unions should inform workers of their Beck rights, what charges are "germane" to collective bargaining, or what remedies non-members have if their rights are violated.
 Because of this confusion, some lower courts have gone so far as to approve schemes whereby union members may assert their Beck rights only during limited "window periods" (in apparent contravention of Pattern Makers) and that Beck objectors renew their objection annually (in apparent contravention of General Motors).
 A U.S. government report has concluded that it is uncertain whether notifying employees of their Beck rights but not other rights available under the NLRA would effectively protect workers' rights.

-Other observers conclude that Beck was wrongly decided.
-The reasons for reaching this conclusion vary, however.
-Some critics, in reviewing the Supreme Court's First Amendment jurisprudence, have found that there is no simply no First Amendment burden imposed by an agency fee which includes charges not related to collective bargaining.
+Other observers conclude that Beck was wrongly decided, but give varying reasons for reaching this conclusion.
+Some critics, in reviewing the Supreme Court's First Amendment jurisprudence, have found that there simply is no First Amendment burden imposed by an agency fee which includes charges not related to collective bargaining.
 Others conclude that while there may be some infringement on free speech, the voluntary nature of collective bargaining does not raise it to the level of state action under existing Supreme Court doctrine.
 Many conclusions about state action rely on the fact that the NLRA grants unions the right to charge agency fees, thus making the union a state actor.
 But scholars critical of Beck point to the Court's ruling in Jackson v.
 Metropolitan Edison Co., where the Supreme Court held that even a governmental grant of power is insufficient to create state action.
 At least one commentator has concluded that the Court's First Amendment analysis in Beck is unbalanced because it fails to take into account the associational liberties also protected by the First Amendment.

-Fifth, some analyses conclude that the Court's method statutory interpretation in the Beck is flawed.
+Fifth, some analyses conclude that the Court's method of statutory interpretation in Beck is flawed.
 Justice Blackmun made this claim in his dissent (as noted above).
 Some legal commentators agree, noting that the ruling rejects the Court's well-settled doctrines of statutory construction, which leads to a misinterpretation of Congress' legislative intent.

 Sixth, critics have argued that the Beck Court misapplied its duty of fair representation doctrine.
 One legal commentator has concluded that the Supreme Court's duty of fair representation decisions do not lead to the conclusion that agency fees can be restricted solely to collective bargaining purposes.
-Another has argued that the modern labor unions can only meet their duty to fairly represent workers if they engage in lobbying and legislative activity, a conclusion which undercuts the Beck court's decision as well.
+Another has argued that modern labor unions can only meet their duty to fairly represent workers if they engage in lobbying and legislative activity, a conclusion which undercuts the Beck court's decision as well.